– By Passionfruit

 #84] If someone has the day off from work they’ll say they have a “rest day”… not “day off”.
 Makes sense!

 #83] Envelopes are addressed vertically (top to bottom, left to right) as opposed to our horizontal format.

 #81] Fire extinguishers are placed in small red metal boxes on the floor (not mounted to walls like in the USA).

 #80] If you refuse a plastic bag at a store (which I always do) the teller will put a small piece of store branded tape on your purchases.
 This includes food, clothing, anything.
 It indicates that you paid for it.
 If you do accept a bag, especially at a clothing store, the bag will be taped closed with this same tape.

 #79] Some parents like to put their kids in sneakers that squeak on every step and seem totally oblivious to the noise.

-#78] About 70% of kitchen waste collected on the island is reused, one use is as PIG FEED!
+#78] About 70% of kitchen waste collected on the island is reused, one re-use is for PIG FEED!